CEN-Final-Project-Group-2a/sapphire-project16-2a/README.md

 Currently, the student sees the list of challenges assigned to them, but they still need a way of accessing the activity/Blockly page associated with the challenge.

 In order to implement updating the profile picture for a student, the student role was temporarily given database permission to update any other student given their id.
 This presents a risk of a student updating the information for another student, so a custom database request route with proper authentication might need to be implemented in the future.

+The challenge view page will display a "There are no challenges drafted/assigned yet" icon while waiting to retrieve the list of challenges associated with a given mentor in the database.
+This could be confusing to the user, so it could be better to have a loading icon display while waiting for the database request to finish.

 Finally, the challenge details/badge awarding page does not allow teachers to revoke badges from students.
 Given it could be a source of frustration for a teacher to accidentally permanently award a badge to a student, it could be helpful to present the teacher with a confirmation modal/pop-up before going through with the action.